 Most parents prioritize generosity, responsibility and fairness when it comes to giving money and passing on wealth to their children and grandchildren.
 But, particularly in cases where there are substantial family resources, being strategic about giving also can be important.

-Determining the best way to pass money to your heirs largely depends on the ages of your children and your objectives, said Shilpa Mirchandani, a senior wealth planner with City National Bank in Beverly Hills.
+Determining the best way to pass money to your heirs largely depends on the ages of your children and your objectives, said Joe Goldman, a wealth planner with City National Bank in Beverly Hills.

 While one main goal of passing down wealth may be to provide financial support for the family for generations to come, families should understand the tax implications of such giving in order to achieve their long-term wealth plans.

 It is important to note gifts of money or property may be subject to federal gift or estate tax, depending on the value of the gift and the way it is given.
 If tax liability is incurred, it is the donor - not the recipient - who pays the tax.
 Estate tax, if required, is typically paid from the deceased donor's estate.